 I'm still pregnant as I write this, but let me tell you about my experience with ZeroTaboos’ Juicy Balance Serum just two months ago.

-• Xylitol: intravaginal use hasn’t been studied much, but oral xylitol has.
+• Xylitol: while intravaginal use hasn’t been studied much, but oral xylitol has.
 In fact, studies show it reduces mother-to-child transmission of cavity-causing bacteria.
 I already use it daily in gum and toothpaste (about 1 g orally per day).

 About xylitol absorption: